 From airport Split you should take the airport bus, the bus takes you to the bus station in Split (travel time 30 minutes) which is just next to the ferry port in Split, from Split port you then have either catamaran or car ferry to Rogač.
 If none of the departures should match your itinerary you could, as an alternative, consider booking a speedboat from Split airport, this is quite expensive, but if you are traveling in a larger group of people it might be an option to consider.

 From Rogač there is an island bus to the most popular holiday cities on Šolta: Stomorska, Nečujam and Maslinica.
-The buses operate all year round, with the timetable adjusted to arrival and departure of the ferries and catamarans.
+The buses operate all year round, with the timetable adjusted to the arrival and departure of the ferries and catamarans.
 You can see more information about where to catch the bus on island Šolta here.

 Apart from using the island buses, you can always rent a car or scooter to drive around the island and explore all the towns and villages, hidden bays and coves that are the true gems of every island.